-California Southern Law School is no longer enrolling new first year students.
+California Southern Law School is no longer enrolling advanced students.
 After 45 years of being family owned, members of the administration are planning for retirement.
 Our last graduating class will be the class of 2020.
-Students applying for advanced standing in 2017 should contact the school for an application.

 ADVANCED STUDENT (TRANSFER) APPLICANTS